 Perhaps one of the most awe-inspiring facts about Ricky Riccardi, who directs research collections at the Louis Armstrong House Museum Collection in Queens, is that he never argued with his parents.
 Not once.
-“Why would I fight with these people?” his wife, Margaret, remembers him saying on their first date.
-“They supported me.
-They give me everything.
-I wasn’t going to make their life hard!”
+“Why would I fight with these people?” he reportedly told his wife, Margaret, on their first date.

 Riccardi says that by then he already had a researcher’s mind.
 There was always music in his household and he’d begun asking his parents to take him to find sheet music from the 1920s and 30s.
 Fast forward to high school and Rutgers University announced a new master’s degree program in jazz history and research.

 “Right then it became clear, Riccardi says.
 “I needed to do whatever it takes to get into that program, write a book and become a well-paid jazz historian.
 What could go wrong?”